Getting older is not for wimps.

 But an open mind helps create a supple body.

-What follows are the 3 primary ways you can avoid the mental and physical rigidity of getting older.
+What follows are the 3 primary ways you can stay flexible, strong, and happy – and avoid the mental and physical rigidity of getting older.

 1. Fight Getting Older By Making Your Brain Even Smarter